saramic/real-code-runner/README.md

 - [ ] worker for processing - post process an uploaded zip file for a challenge in a worker
+  **Note:** this should now work! at least in developement due to the change to config/environments/development.rb to `config.active_job.queue_adapter = :inline`

 ```
   require "zip"